-Table 3 lists the parameters to be measured, instruments used, and the dates the instruments were purchased.
-Table 4 lists the analytical methods.
-See Appendix A for a complete listing of analytical SOPs.
+The overall program objective is to produce analytical data for which precision and bias are quantified.
+DQOs are defined to optimize data quality.
+Information relating to NADP analytes measured, instruments used, and the dates the instruments were purchased is available at http://nadp.sws.uiuc.edu.
+Full documentation of these instruments is maintained.
 Figure 2 is a flowchart for processing NTN samples.
-Figure 3 is a flowchart for processing AIRMoN-wet samples.
+Figure 3 is a flowchart for processing AIRMoN samples.